 Background: The cause of Parkinson’s disease is unknown.
 One in every 800 individuals develops the condition, which is more common in men than in women.

-Risk Factors: Parkinson’s disease increases with age, with 90% of patients above 45 years of age, and may be related to genetic mutations.
+Risk Factors: Parkinson’s disease increases with age, with 90% of patients above 45 years of age.
+Its cause is not entirely known, although for some patients, it is the result of an inherited genetic mutation.
 Exercise throughout adulthood may reduce a person’s risk.

-History and Symptoms: Early symptoms of Parkinson’s disease begin on one side of the body, with diminished fine motor control, or reduced foot or arm movement.
-Other symptoms include tremors, stiffness, posture imbalance, difficulty swallowing, constipation and urinary incontinence.
-Patients may experience slower movement and speech, fatigue, forgetfulness, loss of smell, depression, and sleep disorders.
-Symptoms of late-stage Parkinson’s disease include an expressionless face, soft voice and stooped posture, and an inability to walk.
+History and Symptoms: Often symptoms of Parkinson disease begin on one side of the body, with early symptoms including difficulty with fine motor movements such as buttoning or writing, diminished foot or arm movement or tremor.
+Other symptoms include stiffness, imbalance, difficulty swallowing, constipation and urinary incontinence.
+Patients may also experience softer speech, fatigue, forgetfulness, loss of smell, anxiety, depression, and sleep disorders.
+Symptoms of late-stage Parkinson disease include an expressionless face, stooped posture, and progressive difficulty with standing up and walking due to problems with balance, movement and “freezing” or difficult with starting leg movement.

-Physical Exam: Healthcare providers conduct thorough physical exams, noting specific signs and symptoms that are seen in Parkinson’s disease.
+Physical Exam: Healthcare providers conduct thorough physical exams, looking for the specific signs and symptoms described above that are seen in Parkinson’s disease.

 Other Resources for Patients and Families: Several organizations can provide information to patients and caregivers about Parkinson’s disease and its progression.
+These include the Parkinson’s Foundation, the Michael J. Fox Foundation for Research, and the American Parkinson Disease Association.
 Support groups can also offer assistance and education.